ray-project/ray/src/ray/common/cgroup/README.md

 ### Prerequisites

+- Ray runs in a Linux environment that supports Cgroup V2.
-- The feature is built upon cgroup, which only supports linux;
+- The cgroup2 filesystem is mounted at `/sys/fs/cgroup`.
-- Only cgroup v2 is supported, meanwhile ray also requires raylet process to have write permission and cgroup v2 be mounted in rw mode;
+- Raylet has write permission to that mounted directory.
-- If any of the prerequisites unsatisfied, when physical mode enabled, ray logs error with program keep working.
+- If any of the prerequisites unsatisfied, when physical mode enabled, ray logs error and continue running.

 ### Disclaimer